google/zetasql/docs/pipe-syntax.md

 **Description**

 Calls a [table-valued function][tvf] (TVF), similar to [table function calls][table-function-calls] in standard syntax.

 TVFs in standard syntax can be called in the `FROM` clause or in a `JOIN` operation.
 These are both allowed in pipe syntax as well.

 In pipe syntax, TVFs that take a table argument can also be called with the `CALL` operator.
-The first table argument comes from the pipe input table and must be omitted in the arguments.
+The first table argument comes from the input table and must be omitted in the arguments.
 An optional table alias can be added for the output table.